jpluimers/Conferences/2014/20141103-EKON-German-Koln-Unit-Testing/Delphi-Unit-Testing.md

 - [DUnit](http://dunit.sourceforge.net/):
 	- originally written by Juancarlo Añez based on JUnit, with help from Kent Beck (yes, the Extreme Programming one).
-	- Uses only classic Delphi language features (mainly classes, interfaces and inheritance).
+	- Uses only classic Delphi language features (mainly `classes`, `inheritance` and `RTTI`).
+	     - Class performing tests needs to descend from `TTestCase` (from the `TestFramework` unit)
+	     - Methods performing tests need to be paramaterless and `published`
 	- Uses `Check*` methods to assert results are expected.
+	- Registration of test classes as suites through code like `RegisterTest(TestTCalculator.Suite)`
 	- Has a nice VCL GUI front-end.
 	- A rudimentary [FMX front-end is in the Spring4D repository](https://bitbucket.org/sglienke/spring4d/src/develop/Tests/Source/dUnit/).
 	- Integrated in Delphi out-of-the-box since around Delphi 6.
 	- Wizard originally based on [DUnitWizard](http://www.xpro.com.au/Freeware/DUnitWizard.htm).
-	- Is Open Source, currently on SourceForge.
+	- Is Open Source, currently on SourceForge: <http://dunit.sourceforge.net/>
     - [Several contributors](http://sourceforge.net/projects/dunit/).

 - [DUnitX](https://github.com/VSoftTechnologies/DUnitX):
 	- originally written by [Vincent Parrett](https://plus.google.com/103070525516006807291/posts) of [FinalBuilder](http://www.finalbuilder.com/) (and [Continua CI](http://www.finalbuilder.com/continua-ci)) fame.
-	- Heavily depends on new Delphi language features like Generics and Attributes.
+	- Heavily depends on new Delphi language features like `Generics` and `Attributes`.
+	     - Class performing tests
+	         - can descend from anything (like `TObject`)
+	         - are decorated with the `[TestFixture]` attribute
+	     - Methods performing tests
+	         - can have parameters
+	         - are decorated with the `[Test]` attribute
 	- Uses `Assert` class to assert results are expected.
 	- Has a `DUnit` compatibility layer.
+	- Direct support for
+	    - `NUnit` XML <http://www.nunit.org/docs/2.6.3/files> (currently Windows only)
+	    - continuous integration
-	- Direct support for NUnit XML, continuous integration, and many other nifty features.
+	    - many other nifty features
-	- Based on the DelphiMocks isolation framework.
+	- Based on the `DelphiMocks` isolation framework.
-	- [Wizard](https://github.com/jpluimers/DUnitX/tree/master/Expert) by Robert Love supports Delphi 2010-XE6.
+	- There is a [`DUnitX Wizard`](https://github.com/jpluimers/DUnitX/tree/master/Expert) by Robert Love supports Delphi 2010-XE6.
 	- Has a [G+ community](https://plus.google.com/communities/110602661860791972403).
-	- Is Open Source on GitHub.
+	- Is Open Source on GitHub: <https://github.com/VSoftTechnologies/DUnitX>
 	- About a [dozen contributors](https://github.com/VSoftTechnologies/DUnitX/graphs/contributors).

 Other frameworks and additions: <http://stackoverflow.com/questions/18291/unit-testing-in-delphi-how-are-you-doing-it>

+> Big wishes:
+> - all these frameworks get together to merge and integrate their features.
+> - fix the Delphi IDE or the DUnit project generator so adding units doesn't mess up the .dpr file (See `DivMod` demo)

 ## Some Unit Test patterns